 It was pretty steep and slippery underfoot.
 There was some scrambling involved but nothing difficult or scary.
 I was pleased not to be coming back coming down this way.

-We were on top of Gillespie Pass by 8.30am.
+We were on top of Gillespie Pass by 8.30 am.
 It was incredible.
-There were amazing panoramic views of the Young basin and Gillespie basin, and of Mt Awful and numerous other peaks – some over 2000m elevation.
+There were amazing panoramic views of the Young Basin and Gillespie Basin, and of Mt Awful and numerous other peaks – some over 2000m in elevation.

 Of course, we are always prepared for the worst.
 Even if glorious weather days like this are predicted I’m always carrying my warm layers, waterproofs and my PLB (personal locator beacon).
-You certainly wouldn’t want to be coming over here in terribly bad weather or in winter.
+You certainly wouldn’t want to be coming over here in bad weather.